orb-community/orb-website/docs/documentation/advanced_policies.md

     Input: PCAP <br>

-    You may still want to filter out only responses with any kind of error.
-For this, there is the `exclude_noerror` filter, which removes from its results all responses that did not return any type of error.
+    The `exclude_noerror` filter removes from its results all responses that did not return any type of error (RCODE=0)

     The `exclude_noerror` filter usage syntax is:<br>

     === "YAML"